 Our St. Augustine Bed and Breakfast

-Casa de Suenos in an intimate Bed & Breakfast Inn with a flair and grace reflecting its Spanish design.
+Casa de Sueños is an intimate St. Augustine Bed & Breakfast Inn with a flair and grace reflecting its Spanish design.
 The asymmetric layout of the interior creates interesting spaces with much variety in their shapes, sizes and arrangements.
 Magestic palladian windows form a large bay, bathing the Dining Room in bright light.
-Walls of windows surrounding the West Living Room and East Living Room provide views of our historic neighborhood.
+Walls of windows surrounding the West Living Room and East Living Room provide views of our historic St. Augustine neighborhood.
 Tile floors, iron railings, french doors and archways accent the distinctive architectural features.
-Tall ceilings, elegant chandeliers and wide stairways add to the dreamy mood which makes Casa de Suenos so appealing.
+Tall ceilings, elegant chandeliers and wide stairways add to the dreamy mood which makes Casa de Sueños so appealing.

 The Casa’s guest rooms are equally eclectic, combining charm with Southern comfort.
 Guests enjoy discovering which room suits them best.
 All have private baths, some with jetted tubs.
 Three of the guest rooms on the second floor have private balconies with outdoor seating, overlooking the ancient streets below.
 One first floor room also has ramp access, a private entrance, and a triple sized walk-in shower for accessibility.